Student council: Malaysia

-In Malaysia public secondary schools student councils are usually run and managed by the school's prefects, also known as the Prefectorial Board.
+In Malaysia, public secondary school student councils are usually run and managed by the school's prefects, also known as the Prefectorial Board.
 They act as the representatives between the students and the teachers.
 Some schools also have the prefects managed by a few groups of select teachers known as disciplinary teachers, or directly under the head teacher of discipline.
-Depending on each school's individual system, the Prefectorial Board either have open recruitment for any students interested but requiring them to undergo a year's worth of training and probation, direct recruitment via recommendations made by either teachers or senior prefects (usually students who show excel in their studies and activities) or both.
+Depending on each school's individual system, the Prefectorial Board either has open recruitment for any students interested but requiring them to undergo a year's worth of training and probation, direct recruitment via recommendations made by either teachers or senior prefects (usually students who show excellence in their studies and activities), or both.
 Some schools have the best students from each class selected to be prefects.
-Positions such as head prefect (the equivalent of student president), assistant head prefect, secretary and treasurers are usually elected by students.
+Positions such as head prefect (the equivalent of student president), assistant head prefect, secretary, and treasurer are usually elected by students.
 Some schools have an internal election among prefects or have the teacher select a few possible candidates for such roles before letting the students vote.
 These positions form the high council or high committee.
-Secretary and treasurers sometimes come with assistants, either appointed by the position holder, the committee or they are voted just like the other members.
-Some schools will have additional positions such as 'Head of Discipline' or 'Head of Statistics' who themselves have a committee of their own to manage different aspects of the school.
+Secretaries and treasurers sometimes come with assistants, either appointed by the position holder, the committee, or they are voted just like the other members.
+Some schools will have additional positions, such as 'Head of Discipline' or 'Head of Statistics', who themselves have a committee of their own to manage different aspects of the school.

-Those not part of the high committee are then given roles and positions based on their merit and skills to form different committees to oversee different aspects of the school such as club activities, moral enforcement, school events or even paperwork management.
+Those not part of the high committee are then given roles and positions based on their merit and skills to form different committees to oversee different aspects of the school, such as club activities, moral enforcement, school events, or even paperwork management.
 While a prefect's main job is to enforce discipline and be the eyes of the school, those with roles and positions have to carry out their specific duties while managing their responsibilities as prefects.
-These committees are headed by the high committee members who also have to manage the students and the school.
+These committees are headed by the high committee members, who also have to manage the students and the school.
 Sometimes, class monitors (who also act as class reps) take part in discussions and meetings held by prefects to better engage with the students.
-They may also be included as part of the committees but as normal students.
-Each classroom also has their own committee consisting of roles such as class monitor, assistant monitor, treasurer and secretary to manage things in their own classes.
+They may also be included as part of the committees, but as normal students.
+Each classroom also has its own committee consisting of roles such as class monitor, assistant monitor, treasurer, and secretary to manage things in their own classes.

 While prefects enforce the school rules and assist the teachers, they also act as the voice of students when it comes to issues concerning the well-being of students.
 They essentially have full influence and control over school policies.
-However, as school laws are created by the Malaysian Ministry of Education, the prefects have no power in amending laws.
+However, as school laws are created by the Malaysian Ministry of Education, the prefects have no power to amend laws.

-Prefects in Malaysian schools can be identified by their distinctive blue uniform that make them stand out from normal students.
-Primary schools also have a prefectorial board by on a much smaller scale.
+Prefects in Malaysian schools can be identified by their distinctive blue uniform that makes them stand out from normal students.
+Primary schools also have a prefectural board on a much smaller scale.